SweepCasinos > Vegas Gems

 Cons

-• Contrast score was at 74 (accessibility test)
+• Contrast score landed at 74 during accessibility runs

 💬 Comment